telerik/blazor-docs/knowledge-base/grid-column-in-custom-component-is-last.md

 }
 ````

 >tip If you want to have conditional columns, you can use the [`Visible`]({%slug grid-columns-visible%}) parameter.
-With a certain condition, for example, a ternary operator or a method that returns a bool.
+The condition can be a ternary operator or a method that returns a bool.

 ## Solution